DanielLCintra/react-docker-flight-search/README.md

 ## Utilized Libraries

-To develop the test were used:
+To develop the project were used:

 * React
 * Redux